SkywalkerSW5/Rpi686/README.md

-Rpi686 2.0 BETA
+Rpi686 2.0

-This version will include pi386, and fixed bugs.
+Almost done!
+Will include the ability to download Virtualbox right out of the box.